robertkuhar/hellosbt/README.md

 now.
 It does seem like for a simple HelloSBT project the inThisBuild stuff is overkill.
 I think I could have done it all with just up-the-middle settings.
 I'm beginning to remember my distaste for SBT (and I think I projected this onto Scala as well).
 Incidental Complexity.

+The contents of `.settings` is a sequence of key-value pairs called "Setting Expressions" using the *build.sbt DSL*.